Wanna know how to make your WordPress site secure?

 We will learn both ways.

-How to secure WordPress site without plugin?
+How to secure a WordPress site without a plugin?

 Securing a WordPress website without using a security plugin is possible by following a set of best practices.